Selling into the US from Mexico: How Chinese Manufacturers Can Take Advantage of the T-MEC/USMCA Trade Agreement

 Setting Up Manufacturing in Mexico

 Distance, language, and cultural differences can make setting up manufacturing operations in Mexico daunting.
-But the solution is fairly simple: enlist the support of a “shelter” company.
+But the solution is fairly simple: enlist the support of a manufacturing services company.

-Shelter companies exist to ease the process of establishing a manufacturing operation.
-Many US manufacturers work with shelter companies at the start to manufacture in Mexico.
+These companies exist to ease the process of establishing a manufacturing operation.
+Many US manufacturers work with manufacturing services companies at the start to manufacture in Mexico.

-Shelter company services are configured to suit the needs of the incoming business, but often include assistance with buying land and hiring local managers.
-Shelter companies can even handle acquisition of a facility and the equipment needed for production.
+The services offered are configured to suit the needs of the incoming business, but often include assistance with buying land and hiring local managers.
+These types of companies can even handle acquisition of a facility and the equipment needed for production.

 It's Time For Mexico